Deploy Dragonfly on CKS

 ```

-The `Status` block will show the status of the database.
+The `Status` block shows the status of the database.
 Once everything is set up, that block should look like this:

 ```text theme={"system"}